Feb 9, 2021

 Failure To Surrender Insurance Card

-Even if you have valid Ontario car insurance, you can still face a fine if you fail to surrender your insurance card when prompted by police.
-You know that if you are pulled over by police during a traffic stop, they are going to ask for your driver’s licence, vehicle registration and pink insurance card.
+Even if you have valid Ontario car insurance, you can still face a fine if you fail to surrender your slip when prompted by police.
+You know that if you are pulled over by police during a traffic stop, they are going to ask for your driver’s licence, vehicle registration and proof.

-If you cannot provide proof of valid insurance, you can be charged with :
+If you cannot provide proof, you can be charged with :

-- Operating a motor vehicle without insurance : This charge implies you were driving without insurance coverage.
+- Operating a motor vehicle without insurance : This charge implies you were driving without insurance.

-- Failure to surrender insurance card : This charge implies that you failed to produce proof of insurance to police.
+- Failure to surrender proof : This charge implies that you failed to produce proof of insurance to police.

-If you have simply forgotten your insurance card, all you will need to do is attend court to show proof of insurance and the charge will be cancelled.
+If you have simply forgotten your card, all you will need to do is attend court to show proof of a valid policy and the charge will be cancelled.

-However, if you choose to pay the ticket for failure to surrender an insurance card, it will go on your driver's abstract.
-It could also impact your insurance rates, even if you do have valid auto insurance coverage.
+However, if you choose to pay the ticket for failure to surrender proof it will go on your driver's abstract.
+It could also impact your premium, even if you do have a valid and active policy.

-What Is The Fine For Failure To Show Proof Of Insurance In Ontario?
+What Is The Fine For Failure To Show Proof Of Insurance?

-If you are not the vehicle owner and cannot provide proof of insurance of the vehicle you are driving, you can be charged with failure to surrender evidence of insurance.
-The fine for this infraction is $65.
+If you are not the vehicle owner and cannot provide proof of the vehicle you are driving, you can be charged with failure to surrender evidence of coverage.
+The fine for this infraction is $85.

-If you receive a no insurance ticket and don't have coverage, you could face a $5000 fine for driving without insurance.
-Learn more about the impact of tickets on insurance by reading How Do Tickets Affect Insurance Rates in Ontario?
+If you receive a ticket and do not have any, you could face a $5000 fine for driving without it.

-Here are some of the main situations where you may need to show proof of insurance :
+Here are some of the main situations where you may need to show it :

 - Traffic stop : When pulled over by police.